 Health Care Administrative Simplification Act (ASA)

-The ASA was amended during the 2008 session of the Minnesota Legislature with technical and clarifying changes as well as changes specific to Minnesota Statutes, section 62J.536 and its requirements for the standard, electronic exchange of health care administrative transactions, including: a) a limited exception to some rules for payers not covered by HIPAA; and b) compliance/enforcement provisions.
+Minnesota Statutes, sections 62J.51 – 62J.61, was amended during the 2008 session of the Minnesota Legislature with technical and clarifying changes to the ASA as well as changes specific to Minnesota Statutes, section 62J.536 and its requirements for the standard, electronic exchange of health care administrative transactions, including: a) a new, limited exception to some rules for payers not covered by HIPAA; and b) new compliance/enforcement provisions.

 To view the PDF files, you will need Adobe Acrobat Reader (free download from Adobe's website).